Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 </div>

 {: .center-text }
-Then the JVS polling will get the state of the input table and process it
+Then the JVS polling will get the state of the input table and process it.

 <br>